Children's Museum of Pittsburgh: History

 The Children's Museum of Pittsburgh was founded in 1983 in the old Allegheny Post Office, gifted to the museum by the Pittsburgh History and Landmarks Foundation, and is situated on Pittsburgh's North Side, formerly Allegheny City.
-The neighboring Buhl Planetarium building was vacated by 1991 when it was superseded by the nearby Carnegie Science Center.
+The neighboring Buhl Planetarium building was vacated by 1991 when it was superseded by the nearby Kamin Science Center.
 The museum grew from a traveling mobile museum started at the Three Rivers Arts Festival in 1972, and was part of the first wave of children's museums spreading across the country at that time.

 New building

 In the early 2000s, it was announced the museum would be expanding from the old Beaux Arts-style post office into the neighboring vacant Art Deco Buhl Planetarium.
 A plan was devised by Koning Eizenberg Architecture, Inc. to connect the two historic structures with a modern glass addition over what was a street called Allegheny Square.
 The street was vacated and realigned and the addition was built.

 The Children's Museum of Pittsburgh became the largest Silver LEED certified museum in the country in March 2006.
 This validates that the museum's expansion has been designed and constructed using sustainable practices with particular attention to site development, water conservation, energy management, using recycled materials, waste management, reusing resources, indoor air quality as well as developing new programs for visitors.
 To offer teaching moments about the new green museum, many of the building's structural and mechanical systems are left exposed.